 - We can operate safely.
-We have confidence in our ability to apply a comprehensive strategy of multilayered,
+We have confidence in our ability to apply a comprehensive strategy of nonpharmaceutical

-- COVID-19 vaccines may not be widely available to our school-aged guests.
-Based on consultation with medical experts, we do not expect a vaccine to be widely
+- COVID-19 vaccines are now widely available to our school-aged guests.
+Based on this information, we will be highly recommending all participants be vaccinated.

 - COVID-19 will remain a public health concern well into the summer.
 While cases, hospitalizations, and deaths are declining, COVID-19 remains prevalent

 in society.
 National health authorities continue to estimate some return to pre-COVID